Essenceia/essenceia.github.io/content/thoughts/Broken_Doc/index.md

 Luckily for me, the silicon industry has since long established a tradition for dealing with cases like these and it goes something like this :
 > _The hardware isn't broken, the documentation is._™ \(^1\)

-Behind each of these "silicon errats" hides traced of a very nerve racking meeting where the cost of a chip respins\(^2\) and or recall lie in the balance.
+Behind each of these "silicon erratas" hides traces of a very nerve racking meeting where the cost of a chip respin\(^2\) and or recall lie in the balance.
 Needless to say, erratums are a very appealing option.
 No wonder you can't read a doc without stepping on one.

 {{< katex >}}
 And so, I now have the luxury of writing my very first silicon erratum\(^3\)!
-Behold doing to much hardware does to your brain:
+Behold what doing too much hardware does to your brain:

 {{< quote >}}